 Caster, lavender and jojoba oil nourish lashes while seaweed and colloidal oat powders provide condition.
 The high levels of Vitamin B5 and E help to encourage lash growth.

 Similar to the Clean Faced Mascara the vial doesn’t have a reducer which means the brush just dips in and out without anything scraping off excess, so you’ll have to use the sides of the vial to distribute and scrape off excess to avoid clumps.
 It does take some getting used to.
 This mascara has great texture when you start building up a few layers and washes of easily – no panda eyes.

-You can order your mascara with or without a bamboo wand, just make sure you clean after every use and use it dry to stop product contamination.
+You can order your plastic free mascara with or without a bamboo wand, just make sure you clean after every use and use it dry to stop product contamination.
 If you’re in Australia you can return your empty containers to Dirty Hippie, but for the rest of us, we’ll have to dispose of it responsibly ourselves.

 Packaging | 100% recyclable